Nominal Interest Rate

 The interest rate before taking inflation into account; the rate quoted in loan and investment contracts.

-The nominal interest rate is the simplest form of an interest rate.
-It is the percentage increase in money that the borrower pays to the lender, or that an investor receives from an investment, without adjusting for inflation.
-When you see an advertised rate at a bank—whether it's 5% on a savings account or 7% on a mortgage—that is the nominal interest rate.
-It essentially answers the question: "For every $100 I deposit or borrow, how many dollars will I get back or pay in interest?"
-It deals strictly in the currency units of the day.
-However, the nominal rate tells only half the story.
-It describes the growth of the *number* of dollars, but not the growth of the *purchasing power* of those dollars.
+The nominal interest rate is the simplest and most common form of an interest rate used in everyday finance.
+It represents the percentage increase in money that a borrower pays to a lender, or that an investor receives from an investment, without making any adjustments for the effects of inflation or the compounding of interest.
+When you see a rate advertised at a commercial bank—whether it is a 5% yield on a high-interest savings account, a 7% interest rate on a 30-year fixed-rate mortgage, or a 10% rate on a personal loan—that is the nominal interest rate.
+It is the raw, stated rate that appears on the legal documents you sign when entering into a financial agreement.
+Historically, nominal interest rates have been the standard way of communicating the cost of credit.
+This is because they are directly observable and easy to understand for the average consumer.
+It essentially answers the basic question: "For every $100 I deposit into this account or borrow for this purchase, how many additional dollars will I get back in interest income or have to pay in interest expenses?"
+It deals strictly in the currency units of the present day, such as dollars, euros, or yen.
+However, the nominal rate tells only half of the economic story.
+While it describes the growth of the absolute *number* of currency units in an account, it does not describe the growth of the *purchasing power* of those units.
 To understand the true economic cost of borrowing or the true benefit of saving, one must subtract the rate of inflation from the nominal rate to find the "real" interest rate.
-Economists often refer to the nominal rate as the "money interest rate."
+Economists and central bankers often refer to the nominal rate as the "money interest rate" to distinguish it from the "real interest rate," which measures the actual command over goods and services.

 Key Takeaways